kujenga/website/content/blog/go-templates/index.md

 If you made it this far I hope that you enjoyed this post, and that you will get some utility out of the templating playground itself!
-If you have any feedback or questions, feel free to leave a comment or reach out!
+If you have any feedback or questions, feel free to leave a comment or reach out.
+If you want to experiment with the code locally, check out the [README][repoReadme] for the repository to install, and you can play around with the files above.
+Contributions or suggestions would be very welcome!

 <!-- Citations -->
 [^others]: One inspiration for this project was